Last Updated on June 23, 2022 by Donnell Henderson

 If you were to choose one portable fish finder, we would recommend the Garmin Striker 4.
 This GPS-enabled fish finder is one of the most affordable you can get on the market today.
 It features a full-color, 3.5-inch screen for easy visibility.

 Another stand-out feature is the ability to detect fish at up to 1,600 feet in fresh water and 750 feet in saline water.
 The 11-pound device also features traditional CHIRP sonar technology allowing it to deliver highly-detailed images.
 It’s also versatile, in that you can use it on whatever size boat, or when fishing from a dock or on the ice.

-Five Best Portable Fish Finders Reviews
+The Best Portable Fish Finder Reviews

 The Garmin Striker 4 Portable Bundle’s heart is a GPS-enabled fish finder.
 This device is user-friendly and features a color, 3.5-inch display.
 With the Striker 4, you can explore fish up to 1,600 feet and 750 feet in freshwater and salty water respectively.

 - High-sensitivity GPS for Waypoint

 - CHIRP sonar technology.

 Another remarkable feature of the Garmin Striker 4 is that it utilizes traditional CHIRP sonar technology enabling the device to give you highly-detailed pictures.
 If you want even more detailed images, consider choosing a unit that is equipped with Garmin’s CLEARVU scanning sonar.

 This fish finder also features a dedicated flasher circuit.
 This design makes it an excellent choice for vertical jigging or ice fishing.
 At about 11 pounds, the Garmin Striker 4 is quite easy and convenient to carry around.
 It has a powerful transducer for a great fishing experience.